Riordanvale, Queensland: Geography

 Dryander National Park occupies the north-west corner of the locality extending into neighbouring Gregory River to the west and neighbouring Woodwark to the north.

 The land use is a mix of rural residential, grazing on native vegetation, and growing sugarcane.

 History

+Riordan Vale Provisional School opened on 22 May 1939.
+The first head teacher was Vincent John Goodman.
+The school had a temporary closure but its reopening was announced in December 1953.
+It became Riordan Vale State School in 1955.
+It closed in 1963.
+It was at 333 Riordanvale Road (20.2905°S 148.6463°E).